the-curve/pdf-reader-for-kaios/README.md

 ![image](/assets/pdfDark.png)

 ## Something about Easy Read
-You can also Press 5 instead of Enter key while selecting PDF file to open PDF as Easy Read (Experimental)
+You can also Press 5 instead of Enter key while selecting PDF file to open PDF as Easy Read

 ### But note that
-* PDFs are meant to display content as it was
-* Easy read works well if pdf is simple and not have too much styling(like: color, underline, boldness, etc...)
+##### PDFs are meant for displaying content as it was, Easy read works if pdf is simple and not have too much styling (like: color, underline, boldness, etc.) otherwise garbled text
-* If PDF have any images it will not display (if cover page has image goto next page)
-* This feature canbe useful for small screens